kaaengine/kaa/docs/reference/physics.rst

 .. attribute:: SpaceNode.damping

     Gets or sets the damping inside the SpaceNode.
-Represents a friction force or a drag force inside the environment which slows all BodyNodes down with time.
+Represents a "friction" or a "drag force" inside the environment which slows all BodyNodes down with time.
 A damping of 0.25 means velocity of all BodyNodes will decrease by a factor of 4 in 1 second.
 A damping of 1 (default) means no slowdown force applied.
 A damping greater than 1 will make all BodyNodes accelerate, proportionally to its value.

     Damping is applied only to the dynamic BodyNodes.
 Kinematic and Static BodyNodes do not have mass and therefore ignore the damping effect.

+.. attribute:: SpaceNode.sleeping_threshold

+    Gets of sets the sleep time threshold (in miliseconds) which affects all BodyNodes in the SpaceNode.
+If given BodyNode remains static (doesn't change its position or rotation) for that amount of time the engine will stop making physical calculations for it.
+In some situations it can improve the performance.
+    A body remaining in a sleeping state can still collide with other bodies - that will force it to move and 'wake up' as a consequence.

+    Default value for the sleeping_threshold is infinite, which effectively means that the performance mechanism is disabled.

 Instance methods: